 The main risk of heating in a confined space is carbon monoxide poisoning.
 Carbon monoxide is a colourless and odourless gas.
 It is formed whenever any carbon-based substance (coal, LP gas etc) is burned without enough air for complete combustion.
 There are only minor indications: headache, nausea, fatigue – and then unconsciousness.
 If you were asleep, you may never wake up again.
 Carbon monoxide is rightly called the ‘silent killer’.
 It also causes brain damage at minor concentrations.

-The second risk is oxygen deprivation.
-We breath in about a half a cubic metre of air an hour and convert about 4% of that into carbon dioxide.The exhaled carbon dioxide level rises and the available oxygen level falls.
-The latter is normally about 21% but may fall to 15% before symptoms (such as fatigue) set in.
-Oxygen deprivation can be serious (even lethal) in an unventilated space – heated or otherwise.
+A second risk is oxygen deprivation.
+We breath in about a half a cubic metre of air an hour.
+Of that we convert about 4% into carbon dioxide.
+If in a confined space the exhaled carbon dioxide level rises.
+The remaining available oxygen level falls.
+It is normally 21%.
+Symptoms (such as fatigue) set in once below 15%.
+Oxygen deprivation can be serious (even lethal) in an unventilated space: heated or otherwise.
 See my (fully referenced) article on the above ( Gas risk in caravans ).

 Safe RV heating

-A Webasto Dual-Top air and water heating unit was installed in a later-owned TVan camper trailer and used all around Australia.
-This too worked very well, supplying ample hot water for cooking and showering after five or so minutes of being turned on.
+A Webasto Dual-Top air and water heating unit was installed in our TVan camper trailer.
+It was then used all around Australia.
+This too worked very well.
+The tiny on-line calorifier supplied ample and ongoing hot water for cooking and showering after five or so minutes of being turned on.

 The Webasto Dual-Top water/space heater in the author’s Tvan.
 Pic: caravanandmotorhomebooks.com